simpligility/maven-training/introduction_to_maven.md

 ## Prerequisites

-* Student should understand how to set an environment variable on an OS.
+* Understand how to set an environment variable on an OS.
+* Know what the command line is and are comfortable with it
+* Have some experience with Java

 ## Target Platforms